kyeji1107/OptOrch/README.md

 - `02_examples/`
 	- Provides a small standalone AMPL example for users who want to inspect and run the algebraic formulation directly.
 - `03_manuscript_reproduction/`
-	- Contains R-only materials for reproducing the simulation-based manuscript scenarios and Figures 2–3.
+	- Contains R-only materials for reproducing the simulation-based manuscript scenarios and figures 2–3.
 ## Requirements
 ### AMPL-based example
 - AMPL: https://ampl.com